-There’s the regular elongated “gong” noise from a buoy as well.
+As I write this, there’s the regular elongated “gong” noise from a buoy as well.
 It’s all so cozy and calming.

-Rodea at night
+Rodea Point at night

 I am, it turns out, in a place where the day is actually ten minutes longer.
 Did you know that?
-The difference between a coastal sunset and a Portland one is about ten minutes.
+The difference between a coastal sunset and a Portland one is almost ten minutes.

 I’m used to seeing that hint of dawn back in P-town, with my wretched habit of playing video games until 6 a.m.
 The sun is starting to peep its head in the east, and the peeps below are waking to their real jobs and work-a-day life.
 I’m a night owl by nature, I suppose.
 Underneath it all, I admire that life, that structure.
 I’d hate it, I’m sure.
-But it would be nice to keep normal person hours for a while.
+But it would be nice to keep normal person hours for at least a while.

 Eventually, I hit the forested tunnel of Cape Foulweather and the surf pretty much disappeared, but that lopsided blue moon lit the twisting road nicely.
 Much appreciated, Blue Dude.

-A few minutes later, I was on the north face of Foulweather, and the entrance to Otter Crest Loop, with its little viewpoint, gave way to an explosion of nighttime sea vistas.
+A few minutes later, I was on the north face of Foulweather, and the entrance to Otter Crest Loop, with its little viewpoint (Rodea Point), gave way to an explosion of nighttime sea vistas.
 I had to pull over immediately.
 The Manics’ gutsy, somewhat creepy “She is Suffering” was wrestling my eardrums, and as I stopped at the edge of the parking lot, looking straight out to sea, a massive spray of white, frenetic foam detonated directly in front of my brights.
 Had I not been about thirty feet above the sea and 50 feet back, it would’ve towered over me four or more times my height.
 I thought it might actually hit me for a second.
 I was pleasantly shocked and awed.

-That song seemed appropriate for only a minute.
+That song seemed appropriate for only a moment.
 I was compelled to shut the engine off, turn off the lights and kill the stereo in no time.
 I had to listen to the surf, as well as see it in its natural light.
 The moon turned the waves and foam blue, but left the jagged basalt of this funky little viewpoint jet black.
-The sharp shapes were mere outlines in the dark, an inference of geological structures.
+The sharp shapes were mere outlines in the dark; an inference of geological structures.